SimranMakhija7/blog/content/blog-temp/developblog-day2/index.md

    > `cd my-blog`
 1. Install all dependencies using `npm` or `yarn`.

    > `\my-blog> npm install`

    **OR**

    > `\my-blog> yarn`

 1. Run `gatsby develop`.
 The terminal output will look like this.
    ![Gatsby Develop](./gatsby-blog.png)

    The website will now be accessible at [http://localhost:8000/](http://localhost:8000/).
 As long as the development server is running, you can view your website here.
-It automatically recompiles every time you save changes as long as 'gatsby develop' is running.
+It automatically recompiles everytime you save changes as long as 'gatsby develop' is running.

    The GraphiQL interface at [http://localhost:8000/\_\_\_graphql](http://localhost:8000/___graphql).

    It is okay if you don't have experience working with GraphQL, I have yet to learn it and it is not needed to build this blog thanks to the starter!

 #### Step 3: